AbrarKhan99/Atliq_Mart_Supply_Chain_Insights/README.md

 If you have any questions, feedback, or suggestions, feel free to reach out to me at [linkedin](https://www.linkedin.com/in/abrar-khan-57723219b/)

-Thank you for your interest in AtliQ Market Data Analytics!
+Thank you for your interest in AtliQ Mart Data Analytics!
 Let's uncover the power of data together. 💡📊